 The objective of our hybrid wireless charging system is to meet the following 6 criteria:

 3. AirFuel Resonant power through thick surfaces of different types

 5. Full compatibility with both Inductive Qi and Airfuel Resonant

 6. Legacy support to still billions of phones requiring wired charging

-To meet the above-mentioned criteria, we start off with the abundant power of WCTC301 wireless power transmitter charging base with the capability to 1. provide 16W of resonant power through a distance of 46mm while creating an effective AirFuel Resonant Wireless Power Zone, enough to charge up to 2 phones simultaneously and 2. under table installation to power through a typical thick table.
+To meet the above-mentioned criteria, we start off with the abundant power of WCTC301 AirFuel Resonant wireless power transmitter charging base with the capability to 1. provide 16W of AirFuel Resonant power through a distance of 46mm while creating an effective AirFuel Resonant Wireless Power Zone, enough to charge up to 2 phones simultaneously and 2. under table installation to power through a typical thick table.
 Second, we designed a ‘Power bridge’ WCRB401 which is a Qi compliant transmitter stand (for charging a Qi compliant phone) that receives power from the AirFuel Resonant Wireless Power Zone, at the base of the stand, from WCTC301.
-When this Power Bridge is placed within WCTC301’s effective charging area, full spatial freedom is supported and the user can still operate the phone while charging in the upright position.
+When this Power Bridge is placed within WCTC301’s AirFuel Resonant Wireless Power Zone, full spatial freedom is supported and the user can still operate the phone while charging in the upright position.
 For legacy support, we offer an optional 3-in-one cable with selectable Lightning, Micro-USB & Type C connector on one end, and the other end connects to the power bridge.
 With this hybrid wireless charging system, all of the 6 criteria are met – No compromises on delivering compelling user experiences.
 No compromises on full compatibility and No compromises on supporting legacy devices!